pj1234678/BirthdayLetter/README.md

 # BirthdayLetter
-BirthdayLetter - Wii - Quality of Life Letterbomb Mod.
+Offline - Multiplatform - Wii - Quality of Life Letterbomb Mod.

 BirthdayLetter is a mod for a previous exploit LetterBomb.
 LetterBomb has served the community for a long time,